zackhorvath/zack.zip/content/post/2024-stalker-cosplay/index.md

 Apart from a really bad hashtag to try and use, [STALKER](https://en.wikipedia.org/wiki/S.T.A.L.K.E.R.) is a first-person shooter survival horror RPG that was first released in 2007 for PC.

-Basically, it's a game about being a post-apocalyptic treasure hunter in a radioative post-soviet wonderland.
+Basically, it's a game about being a post-apocalyptic treasure hunter in a radioactive post-soviet wonderland.
 I ended up getting the game for my birthday circa 2007, and must have dumped a thousand hours into the STALKER trilogy through the following decade.

 Fast forward to today, and I'm about to get my fix back on - STALKER 2 is almost here!
 After playing the demo at PAX West, I think it's safe to say that the wait will be worth it.